 Advocates claim that cloud computing allows companies to avoid up-front infrastructure costs (e.g., purchasing servers).
 As well, it enables organizations to focus on their core businesses instead of spending time and money on computer infrastructure.
 Proponents also claim that cloud computing allows enterprises to get their applications up and running faster, with improved manageability and less maintenance, and enables information technology (IT) teams to more rapidly adjust resources to meet fluctuating and unpredictable business demand.
 Cloud providers typically use a “pay as you go” model.
 This will lead to unexpectedly high charges if administrators do not adapt to the cloud pricing model.

 In 2009, the availability of high-capacity networks, low-cost computers and storage devices as well as the widespread adoption of hardware virtualization, service-oriented architecture, and autonomic and utility computing led to a growth in cloud computing.
 Companies can scale up as computing needs increase and then scale down again as demands decrease.
-In 2013, it was reported that cloud computing had become a highly demanded service or utility due to the advantages of high computing power, cheap cost of services, high performance, scalability, accessibility as well as availability.
-Some cloud vendors are experiencing growth rates of 50% per year, but being still in a stage of infancy, it has pitfalls that need to be addressed to make cloud computing services more reliable and user friendly.
+In 2013, reports indicated that cloud computing had attained high demand as a service or utility owing to its advantages of offering high computing power, affordable services, superior performance, scalability, accessibility, and availability.
+Some cloud vendors were experiencing growth rates of 50% per year.
+However, despite still being in a stage of infancy, cloud computing has pitfalls that require addressing to enhance the reliability and user-friendliness of its services.

 Cloud computing exhibits the following key characteristics: